 Tips for removing weeds.
 Post your ideas.

 Place pieces of newspaper between your rows or plants.
 Each time you mow your lawn, dump your grass clippings over the paper.
-You won't have anymore weed problems, and it helps out your soil when you till it under for the next year.

 It is up to one and all to prevent noxious weeds from becoming a problem in our areas.
-I now check the database for noxious weeds in my state so that I may not be guilty of planting them:
+I now check the database for noxious weeds in my state so that I may not be guilty of planting them

 To rid your flower bed of all the weeds and wild onions that come up in the spring, simply put black plastic over the ground for about 2 days and then remove it and rake up the dead weeds.
 It is now ready for planting your flowers.